Welcome to the Willow Class page!

 Teaching Assistant: Mrs Lockyer

 We are a Year 6 class at St James Church School.

 Keep practising for the school spelling challenges.
 Regular learning of spellings, reading at home and practising of times tables is part of year 6 homework and it is expected to be completed in addition to homework tasks brought home by your child .

-This half term Willow class will be taking part in Forest School sessions with Miss Lacy.
-Please ensure your child has their Forest School kit,including suitable old footwear and a waterproof coat, every Friday afternoon.
+This half term Willow Class will be taking part in forest school sessions.
+Please ensure your child has their forest school kit, including suitable footwear every Thursday afternoon.

 It will be useful for your child to have their PE kit in school every day.
 We will also be running the Golden Mile at least twice a week.
 Please make sure your child has a pair of suitable shoes e.g trainers.

 Today, Thursday 12th March, the Year 6 children were given a challenging reasoning paper to complete.
 The difference being, today they had to work in pairs.
 Working together, they were asked to discuss each question and challenge each other to prove their answer was correct.
 In doing so, the children were not only developing their Maths reasoning skills, but also their confidence to justify their answers.
 Some great partnerships were seen.
 Well done, Year 6!